Job Interview Tips for Older Job Seekers

 It’s not legal (or ethical) for employers to discriminate against job candidates based on age.
 However, that doesn’t mean it doesn’t happen.
 Employer perceptions about age do often influence hiring decisions.

-When there is a large applicant pool, as there is for many jobs, it can be hard to prove your age was held against you because there are many candidates who apply for every job.
+When there is a large applicant pool, as there is for many jobs, it can be hard to prove your age was held against you, because there are many candidates who apply for every job.

-Your appearance is an issue, especially for jobs where candidates are often younger than you.
-Make sure your interview attire is in a current style.
+Your appearance could be a concern, especially for roles where other candidates may be younger than you.
+Make sure your interview attire is of a current style.
 Pay attention to skirt length, tie width, lapel width, color, and fit.
 Keep in mind that appropriate interview attire may not be what you have worn previously.

 Consider Your Experience an Asset

-One way to capitalize on this asset is to bring a portfolio of relevant projects to your meeting and turn the interview into a show and tell experience.
+One way to capitalize on this asset is to bring a portfolio of relevant projects to your meeting and turn the interview into a show-and-tell experience.
 Older workers might also showcase their experience by thinking of the interview as a consulting engagement.

 Get the Right Tech Skills

-Get References Ready
+Get Your References Ready

 Securing written recommendations from past supervisors and offering them as evidence during or after the interview can be a useful mechanism to prove that you respond well to supervision of all kinds.

 Focus on the Future

 Older candidates who are forward-looking about their professional life will have an advantage over those who appear to have already achieved their goals.

-You're Not Ready to Retire
+Clarify That You're Not Eager to Retire

 Employers often fear that older workers are biding their time until retirement and will be less aggressive about learning what they need to know to excel on the job.
-You can counteract this possible perception by designing, carrying out and communicating a professional development plan during the interview.
+You can counteract this possible perception by designing, carrying out, and communicating a professional development plan during the interview.